Introduction to Community Care

 1.4 Disabled Persons (NI) Act 1989

 Section 4 of theDisabled Persons (NI) Act 1989 (DP'89) createsa specific duty in relation to assessments of people who come within the definition of chronically sick or disabled.
-An assessment must be carried out when requested by either a person with a disability or a carer, in the context of the provision of services under Section 2 of the CSDP'78.
+An assessment must be carried out when requested by a person with a disability, her/his authorized representative or her/his carer, in the context of the provision of services under Section 2 of the CSDP'78.

 1.5 Mental Health (NI) Order 1986